SoulAuctioneer/notvanillae/README.md

 HTML5 Boilerplate, Modernizr, Twitter Bootstrap, PJAX.js, socialite.js, and sticky footer, seamlessly blended and buttery smooth.

 __Simpler Server__
-A home-made special sauce of decorators and wrappers for Jinja2, OAuth and Google Data API simplifies templating, routing and user sign in.
+Webapp2, Jinja2 and Google Service APIs on Python 2.7, drizzled with home-made decorators and wrappers for lightweight routing, templating and user authentication.

 __Fast__
 Client and server are liberally sprinkled with smart caching treats to keep your site fast and your GAE costs down.